sigasi/sigasi_insights/content/manual/editor.md

 further.
 It also provides autocompletion based on the design context.
 It can provide this additional level of intelligence as it knows all objects that have been declared in the design.

-### Autocompletion interface
+### Autocompletion Interface

 Autocompletion may come from different sources, as will be discussed in the following sections.
 However, the user interface to initiate them is always the same.
-At any point as you are entering code, you can press **Ctrl+Space** and the tool will suggest appropriate autocompletion.
+At any point, as you are entering code, you can press **Ctrl+Space** and the tool will suggest appropriate autocompletion.

-### Based on the design context
+### Based on the Design Context

 Sigasi Studio uses its knowledge of the design to provide intelligent autocompletion that boosts your productivity tremendously.